The Hateful Eight: Development

 Production was planned for late 2014 in the winter, but after the script leaked online in January 2014, Tarantino considered publishing it as a novel instead.
 He said he had given the script to a few trusted colleagues, including Reginald Hudlin, Michael Madsen, Bruce Dern, and Tim Roth.
 This version of the script featured a different ending in which Warren and Mannix attempt to kill Gage in revenge by forcing him to drink the poisoned coffee, sparking a firefight in which every character is killed.
 Tarantino described his vision for the character of Daisy Domergue as a "Susan Atkins of the Wild West".
 Madsen based Joe Gage on Peter Breck's performance in The Big Valley.

-On April 19, 2014, Tarantino directed a live reading of the leaked script at the United Artists Theater in the Ace Hotel Los Angeles.
+On April 19, 2014, Tarantino directed a staged reading of the leaked script at the United Artists Theater in the Ace Hotel Los Angeles.
 The event was organized by the Film Independent at Los Angeles County Museum of Art (LACMA) as part of the Live Read series and was introduced by Elvis Mitchell.
 Tarantino explained that they would read the first draft of the script, and he added that he was writing two new drafts with a different ending.
 The actors who joined Tarantino included Samuel L. Jackson, Kurt Russell, Dern, Roth, Madsen, Walton Goggins, Zoë Bell, Amber Tamblyn, James Parks, James Remar, and Dana Gourrier.

 Casting

 On September 23, 2014, it was revealed that Viggo Mortensen was in discussion with Tarantino for a role in the film.
 Mortensen had passed on the film due to scheduling conflicts.
 Tarantino met with Jennifer Lawrence about portraying Daisy Domergue, but she declined due to her commitments with Joy and The Hunger Games films.
+She later stated that she regretted turning it down.
 On October 9, 2014, Jennifer Jason Leigh was added to the cast to play Daisy Domergue.
 On November 5, 2014, it was announced that Channing Tatum was eyeing a major role in the film.
 Later the same day, the Weinstein Company confirmed the cast in a press release, which would include Jackson, Jennifer Jason Leigh, Russell, Roth, Demián Bichir, Goggins, Madsen, and Dern.
 Tatum's casting was also confirmed.

 Later on January 23, 2015, TWC announced an ensemble cast of supporting members, including James Parks, Dana Gourrier, Zoë Bell, Gene Jones, Keith Jefferson, Lee Horsley, Craig Stark, and Belinda Owino.

 In the earlier public reading of the first script, the role of Daisy Domergue had been read by Amber Tamblyn, and the role of Bob, a Frenchman rather than a Mexican, was read by Denis Ménochet; at the reading, the role of Jody was read by James Remar.
 Regarding the cast, Tarantino has said, "This is a movie where [bigger movie stars] wouldn't work.
 It needs to be an ensemble where nobody is more important than anybody else."